The yield on re-interpretation of genetic variants in pediatric cardiomyopathy

 Methods

-The study cohort included 227 unrelated pediatric patients with cardiomyopathy enrolled in the Heart Centre Biobank who harbored a pathogenic/likely pathogenic (P/LP) variant and/or a variant of uncertain significance (VUS) on clinical genetic testing between 2005-2022.
+Overall, 227 unrelated pediatric patients with cardiomyopathy enrolled in the Heart Centre Biobank harbored a pathogenic/likely pathogenic (P/LP) variant and/or a variant of uncertain significance (VUS) on clinical genetic testing (2005-2022).
 Variant pathogenicity was re-evaluated using the American College of Medical Genetics and Genomics (ACMG) guidelines.
-The re-evaluation included updates to ClinGen gene curation, ClinVar variant interpretation, population allele frequency, in silico tools for variant deleteriousness, segregation with disease or de novo status, and genotype-phenotype evaluation.
+Additional extension cohorts (n=4547, cases) were analyzed to assess variant burden in cases versus controls (gnomAD 4.1.0).

 Results

-Re-evaluation was performed in 382 variants (110 P/LP, 272 VUS) reported in the study cohort of 227 patients.
-12 of 110 P/LP (10.9%) variants were downgraded to VUS in 14 patients.
+382 variants (110 P/LP, 272 VUS) in 227 patients were re-evaluated.
+Forty-nine variants in 49 patients (21.6%) changed classification.
+Twelve (10.9%) P/LP variants were downgraded to VUS in 14 patients.
 Leading criteria were high population allele frequency and variant not located in mutational hotspot or critical functional gene domain.
-37 of 272 VUS (13.6%) were upgraded to P/LP in 35 patients.
-Leading criteria were variant in mutational hotspot for gene, variant interpreted as deleterious using in silico prediction and novel missense change at an amino acid residue where a different missense change was previously determined to be pathogenic.
-Overall, the reclassification of 49 variants affected 49 of 227 (21.6%) patients.
-Of note, only 8 reclassified variants had been reported back by the clinical genetic testing laboratory.
+Thirty-seven (13.6%) VUS were upgraded to P/LP in 35 patients.
+Leading criteria were variant location in mutational hotspot for gene, and deleteriousness on in silico prediction.
+Only 8 reclassified variants had been reported back by the clinical genetic testing laboratory at the time of the study.
+Ten of the 37 VUS upgraded to P/LP were significantly enriched in cardiomyopathy cases (n=4796) versus controls.

 Conclusions

-One in five patients with cardiomyopathy had a clinically relevant change from the original variant classification on systematic re-evaluation.
-This has implications for clinical screening and cascade genetic testing of family members of affected patients.
-These findings underscore the importance of regular variant re-interpretation on follow-up in cardiomyopathy patients.
+One in five patients with cardiomyopathy had a clinically relevant change in variant pathogenicity on systematic re-evaluation that would require modifying family clinical screening and cascade genetic testing.
+These findings underscore the clinical importance of regular variant re-interpretation on follow-up.